 Expletives followed.
 Boy George jumped on the Concorde, which could make the trip between the cities in under four hours, and immediately fell in tune with Geldof’s impressive display of star power, launching what would become a mini-industry of songs and concerts intended to offer financial relief to those in need.
 Geldof even named his collection of singers Band Aid.
 And while “Do They Know It’s Christmas?” would prove to be a monster hit, it would also stand as an example of the lesson that no good deed ever goes unpunished.

-By avoiding music industry bureaucracy, Geldof was able to secure commitments from Sting, Simon Le Bon of Duran Duran, Gary Kemp of Spandau Ballet, Paul Young, Boy George, George Michael, Bono, and Phil Collins, among others.
+By avoiding all that music industry bureaucracy, Geldof was able to secure commitments from Sting, Simon Le Bon of Duran Duran, Gary Kemp of Spandau Ballet, Paul Young, Boy George, George Michael, Bono, and Phil Collins, among others.
 (David Bowie and Paul McCartney were invited but had scheduling conflicts and recorded spoken word verses for the B-side single, “Feed the World,” instead.)

-Aside from the Boy George confusion, the session went smoothly—save for Bono initially resisting recording the line “Tonight, thank God, it’s them instead of you” after finding it too pat.
+Aside from the Boy George confusion, the session went surprisingly smoothly—save for Bono initially resisting recording the line “Tonight, thank God, it’s them instead of you” after finding it too pat.
 Some observers also noticed illicit substances being passed among the participants.

 Geldof and Ure didn’t wait until the records were pressed before they shopped for airtime.
 On November 29, just four days after its marathon recording session, the song made its official debut.
 Ure drove a cassette tape over to the BBC and was appreciative when the broadcaster played it every hour.
 Owing to its charitable leanings, even people who stood to lose money got behind the tune.
 Singer Jim Diamond, who had the biggest hit in the UK at the time with “I Should Have Known Better,” actually urged people not to buy his single and opt to purchase “Do They Know It’s Christmas?” instead.

 While the musical substance of “Do They Know It’s Christmas?” can be debated, critics were not necessarily concerned with its contributions to lyricism.
-Instead, they took umbrage at the fact the song appeared to be pandering, portraying African residents as oblivious to Christmas.
+Instead, they took umbrage at the fact that the song appeared to be pandering, portraying Africans as oblivious to Christmas.
 Worse was a 1986 exposé in Spin magazine that reported proceeds from the song, as well as Geldof’s follow-up projects “We Are the World” and Live Aid, may have unintentionally helped African dictator Mengistu Haile Mariam buy weapons from Russia.

 Geldof refused to comment for the Spin article, but had a statement for people who found the song itself lacking when it was re-recorded in 2014 with One Direction, Sam Smith, and others to help fund the fight against the Ebola virus.
 (It was also revisited in 1989 and 2004.)
 “It’s a pop song,” Geldof said.
 “It’s not a doctoral thesis.
 They can f*** off.”